manoelcampos/javadoc-coverage/README.md

 mvn clean install
 ```

-That will build the tool and install it at your local maven repository.
+The command builds the plugin and install it at your local maven repository.

 # How to use the Plugin